Aurifex-Innovations/ERP_docs/UI-UX/Module25_HRM.md

 ================================================================================

-# 25.5.1 Leave Request Action Popup
+# 25.5.1 Leave View Action Popup

 **Description:**
 Popup opened on View/Action click from the Leave Requests table.
 Shows full leave details and allows HR/Admin to update status and provide reason.